 |Finland||M39||1941-1945||46.5″||No||Tikkakoski, VKT, Sako, Belgium|

 |Poland, Romania, Hungary||M91/30||1951-1958||48.5″||No||Poland, Romania, Hungary|

 Between the world wars, the M1891 saw evolution elsewhere as well.
 Finland was a Grand Duchy of Tzarist Russia.
 The Treaty of Brest Litovsk liberated her along with many other territories in 1917.
-This treaty also freed the Bolsheviks from World War I. Unlike many of these territories (Ukraine, Lithuania, Latvia, Belorus, Estonia, etc), Finland (and Poland) successfully resisted being pulled back into the Russian sphere (USSR) in the 1920’s and 1930’s.
+This treaty also freed the Bolsheviks from World War I. Many territories, like Ukraine, Lithuania, Latvia, Belarus, and Estonia got sucked back into Russia.
+Finland and Poland successfully resisted being pulled back into the Russian sphere (USSR) in the 1920’s and 1930’s.

-Several Mosin variants were quickly put into production including the standard Infantry, a Dragoon, and Cossack model.
-In 1907 a delightful little carbine that was virtually full stocked, but only produced in small numbers until 1917, followed and is highly sought after by collectors.
-The rifles had small details to distinguish them: the Dragoon was only 2.5” shorter than the Infantry rifle (and was the base template for the 91/30) and the Cossack rifle was identical to the Dragoon but did not have provision for use with a bayonet.
+Several Mosin variants were quickly put into production, including the standard Infantry, Dragoon, and Cossack model.
+In 1907 a delightful little carbine was virtually fully stocked, but only produced in small numbers until 1917.
+Now, is highly sought after by collectors.
+The rifles had small details to distinguish them.
+The Dragoon was only 2.5” shorter than the Infantry rifle and was the base template for the 91/30.
+The Cossack rifle was identical to the Dragoon, but did not have provision for use with a bayonet.

-The new weapon and cartridge were available in sufficient numbers to be employed in a first blooding during the Russo-Japanese War of 1904-1905.
-Unfortunately, while they made just under 4 million rifles by this point, few had made it to the Asiatic front where the Russian military was mercilessly impressed by how outdated its equipment was by a modernized Japanese invasion force.
+The new weapon and cartridge were available in sufficient numbers.
+Meant to be employed in a first blooding during the Russo-Japanese War of 1904-1905.
+Unfortunately, while they made just under 4 million rifles by this point, few had made it to the Asiatic front.
+The Russian military was mercilessly impressed by how outdated its equipment was by a modernized Japanese invasion force.

 91/30 Hex/Round Receivers